We’ve Been There!

 Alaska is one of those destinations that will stay with you your whole life.
 The natural beauty of the clouds and fog as it moves over and through the trees, the crack from the glaciers as the ice breaks off and falls into the ocean and the immense amount of wildlife that you can see from your cruise or on an excursion is what makes Alaska so special.

-I plan to take my husband and son on an Alaskan cruise once my son is a little older and can participate in some of the more active shore excursions like fishing, rafting and snow dog sledding.
+I plan to take my husband and son on an Alaskan cruise once my son is a little older and can participate in some of the more active shore excursions like fishing, rafting and snowdog sledding.
 Doing a pre or post tour of Denali National Park, staying in a rustic cabin in the middle of the Alaskan wilderness and seeing the Aurora Borealis is also a bucket list item for me.
+For those who are looking for cabins to rent for their bucket list, they can check out the suggestions online.

 Alma’s Alaska Vacation